jpconstantineau/ErgoTravel/Troubleshooting_steps.md

 * switch is faulty (unlikely)
 * PCB traces have been cut

+Most often this is due to a diode installed in the reverse direction.
+Unsolder the diode and re-install it the other way around.

 ## A whole Column or a whole Row is not working

 If a whole column or row) is not working, then it's the conection between the column and the microcontroller on the pro micro that's problematic.